 Control workspace availability

 From here, you must review and adapt your existing workplace seating plans and meeting room capacities to encourage effective social distancing and prevent overcrowding.

-By utilising a desk booking, or meeting room booking system, like Cloudbooking, businesses can manage workspace seating capacities remotely to set out capacity limits to introduce safe social distancing measures.
+By utilising a desk booking, or meeting room booking software, like Cloudbooking, businesses can manage workspace seating capacities remotely to set out capacity limits to introduce safe social distancing measures.
 Installing QR codes or desk sensors allow you to apply desk zoning for specific teams or shift patterns and send workspace sanitisation requests to the facilities team after an employee checks out.

 Plan and manage your employees individual space as they return to the office, to help them work safely with predetermined desk assignments or bookings.

 With Cloudbooking, businesses can pre-plan workplace seating arrangements for colleagues and teams returning to the office and send booking confirmations to colleagues with low touch desk check-in instructions using QR codes.

 Once implemented, businesses can utilise agile sensor technology to help identify additional opportunities to reduce the space used and even reduce real-estate costs that can be feedback into the business to boost employee morality and business longevity.

 It doesn’t all have to be monitored by an office manager.
 By utilising the same low touch booking technology via QR codes; employees can use their personal mobile device to book, check-in and out of desks and meeting rooms, so the return to work policy can run without dedicated booking support staff.

 Low touch check-in and visitor screening